Wii Sells Like Wii-Cakes

 Although it’s only a trial version, it gets the job done in an admirable fashion.
 You’ll be surfing the net in no time, all in the confines of your dark, dank dungeon of sinful pleasure.
 But (there’s always a “but” with Nintendo nowadays) it’s definitely far from perfect.

 First, there’s no javascript or quicktime, so forget about watching movie trailers on Apple’s site.
-We do get Flash, though, which means Youtube is a go, but there are reports that EU users are having problems with the site. → Who is that standing behind you?
+We do get Flash, though, which means Youtube is a go, but there are reports that EU users are having problems with the site. → All this can be yours, if the read is right.

 Weekly News We Care About Wrap Up – 12.22.06